BEAST-Fitting/beast/docs/beast_development.rst

 ==============

-It is recommended that branches have a single purpose; for example, if you are working on adding a test suite, on improving the fitting algorithm and on speeding up some task, those should be in separate branches (e.g.) `add-test-suite`, `improve-fitting-algorithm` and `beast-dev1`.
+It is recommended that branches have a single purpose; for example, if you are working on adding a test suite, improving the fitting algorithm, and speeding up some task, those should be in separate branches (e.g. `add-test-suite`, `improve-fitting-algorithm` and `beast-dev1`).

-- Anywhere below 'beast-YourName', switch to the branch you wish to work off of:
+- Switch to the branch you wish to work off of:

   .. code-block:: console